tmob24/docker/login/README.md

 }
 ```

-In addition, if you're logging into a registry that's not Docker Hub, you can add a secret at `DOCKER_REGISTRY_URL` to point to a different registry.

 ## License

 The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE.md).